 What is a Sandbox Console?

-Whether you intend to create traditional test accounts, view and manage programmatically created Access API Customers, or manipulate the status of transfers initiated by your application, the Sandbox Console helps simplify your development experience.
+Whether you intend to create traditional Dwolla accounts, view and manage programmatically created Access API Customers, or manipulate the status of transfers initiated by your application, Dwolla provides an interface that helps simplify your development experience.

 There are two Sandbox admin consoles designed to support the specific needs of a developer’s application.
-The key distinction between each console—Access API vs. Standard—is the type of test user associated with your application.
+The key distinction between each console—Access API vs. Transfer—is the type of test user associated with your application.

 Access API Console vs. Transfer Console

-Depending on how you interact with test users, you will access the console specific to your application, either the Access API Console or Standard Console.
-As a developer, determine if you intend to manage the entire end-user experience (Access API) or if you want to leverage the Dwolla Co-branded user experience and associated Dwolla account (Standard).
-Read our Account Types article for more information on the differences between Access API Customers and traditional Dwolla accounts.
+Depending on how you interact with test users, you will access the interface specific to your integration type, either the Access API Console (using Sandbox Dashboard) or Transfer Console.
+As a developer, determine if you intend to manage the entire end-user experience (Access API) or if you want to leverage the Dwolla co-branded user experience and associated Dwolla account (Transfer).
+Read our Account Types guide for more information on the differences between Access API Customers and traditional Dwolla accounts (Transfer accounts).
 Note: The Access API is a premium solution and you will need to work directly with Sales prior to activating in production.
 For more information about the Access API, please contact sales.

 Managing test users

 Access API Console - Manage Access API Customers

-The Access API Console allows you to manage the Customers and transfers associated with the Customers that were generated by your application.
-Once your application has created its Customers you can access the Access API Console to validate that the request was recorded properly in our test environment.
+The Sandbox Dashboard allows you to manage Customers, as well as transfers associated with the Customers that belong to your Sandbox account.
+Once your application has created its Customers, you can access the Sandbox Dashboard to validate that the request was recorded properly in our test environment.

 Transfer Console - Manage traditional Dwolla accounts

-Unlike an Access API solution, you are unable to create test accounts from your application.
+Unlike the Access API, you are unable to create accounts from your application.
 Traditional accounts should be created via Dwolla’s OAuth account creation experience.
 However, to simplify the testing process, the Transfer Console allows you to create test Dwolla accounts and associate funding sources.
 Once the test accounts have been created, your application can facilitate a transfer of funds to, from, or between test accounts once authorization is obtained via OAuth.